tweag/python-monorepo-example/9999-99-99-bazel-haskell.md

 a simple `cd some/code/somewhere`.
 It then becomes natural to make each code directory map to one code component buildable independently and uniformly.
-All we need is a build system that can scale to building all the code everywhere as fast possible, or indeed any component of it, where code components simply map to directories on the filesystem.
+All we need is a build system that can scale to building all the code everywhere as fast as possible, or indeed any component of it, where code components simply map to directories on the filesystem.
 We expect build configuration to be modular: each code component is packaged in a single directory with a single, succinct,